divmain/recollect/README.md

 ## Getting started

 If you use NPM for your frontend projects, it can be included in your project by installing (`npm install --save recollect`) and requiring `var Recollect = require("recollect");`.
+If you want to use the ES6 sources directly, do `var Recollect = require("recollect/src");`

-If you'd like to run off a CDN, the UMD module is available at the following URL:
+To run off a CDN, the UMD module is available at the following URL:
 [https://cdn.rawgit.com/divmain/recollect/1.0.0/dist/recollect.min.js](https://cdn.rawgit.com/divmain/recollect/1.0.0/dist/recollect.min.js)

 Make sure the URL you use points to the version that you want.